amv213/allantoolkit/docs/source/development.md

 ## Tests

-The tests compare the output of allantools to other programs such as Stable32.
+The tests compare the output of `allantoolkit` to other programs such as Stable32.
 Tests may be run using py.test (http://pytest.org).
 Package managers may install it with different binary names (e.g. pytest-3 for the python3 version on debian).